What is 6D.ai?

 What platforms does 6D support?

-We already have customers and partners requesting all of the above (and more).
-We wish we build could everything in parallel at once, but we're a seed stage company with limited resources, and have to prioritize.
-Our beta program will support a C++ / C# API with a sample Unity App, for both IOS and Android.
-After that it's up to you to tell us what's most exciting.
+We have customers and partners requesting all of the above (and more) and are working with a few leading headset companies that we will share publicly when ready.
+In August 2019, we announced we are working on supporting Nreal headsets through our partnership with Qualcomm.
+Our beta program supports a C++ / C# API with a sample Unity App, for both iOS and Android.
+Please continue to share what is most exciting to you.
 There is a lot of interest in supporting WebXR before the other platforms, but we haven't made any investments in porting (yet).

 What is the size limit of the captured mesh?